mixmix/mixmix.github.io/content/post/ahau/index.md

 - an algorithm for progressively loading huge family trees (5000+ people) smoothly
 - export function which converts a D3 tree into an SVG with embedded images
-    - this was to support a community member to create an upated whakapapa 10 meters wide, 2 meters high, including 1200 people.
+    - this was to support a community member to create an updated whakapapa 10 meters wide, 2 meters high, including 1200 people.